-This article is Chapter Two of Love ‘em or Leave ‘em: Keeping Your Talent in Love with Your Company (Chapter One)
+This article is Part Two of Keeping Your Talent in Love with Your Company

 Although you cannot buy true happiness, or “love” in this context, organizational leaders can create a culture where employees will love what they do, how they do it, and with whom they work.